pauliwag/SYSC3110/USERMANUAL.md

 When the game is advanced to the next turn, the current level state will be output, along with some other useful information about the turn.

+Each turn, 25 sun points are added to the sun point balance (passive income).
 ![](images/turn.png?raw=true)